chung-leong/zigar/README.md

 ## Versioning

 The major and minor version numbers of Zigar correspond to the version of the Zig compiler it's designed for.
-The current version is 0.14.1.
+The current version is 0.14.2.
 It works with Zig 0.14.0 and 0.14.1.

-Note: Release of 0.14.2 is currently being prepared.
-It will become available in the coming days.
+A version designed for Zig 0.15.x is currently in the works.

 ## Technical support